An identification system based on the explicit isomorphism problem: Introduction

 \section{Introduction}

-In this paper we propose an authentication system based on the following algorithmic problem (and its variants).
-Let $\A$ be a finite-dimensional associative algebra over a field $K$.
+In this paper we propose an identification system based on an algorithmic problem related to the following problem from computational algebra.
+Let $\A$ be a finite-dimensional associative algebra over a field $\mathbb{K}$.
 Let $b_1,\dots,b_{m}$ be a basis of $\A$.
-Then the products $b_ib_j$ can be expressed as linear combinations of the basis elements: $b_ib_j=\sum_{k=1}^{m} \gamma_{ijk}b_k.$ The $\gamma_{ijk}$ are called structure constants and we consider $\A$ to be given by a collection of structure constants.
-Assume that $\A$ is isomorphic to $M_n(K)$, the algebra of $n$ times $n$ matrices over $K$.
-The algorithmic task is to compute an isomorphism between $\A$ and $M_n(K)$.
+Then the products $b_ib_j$ can be expressed as linear combinations of the basis elements: $b_ib_j=\sum_{k=1}^{m} \gamma_{ijk}b_k.$ The $\gamma_{ijk}$s are called structure constants and we consider $\A$ to be given by a collection of structure constants.
+Assume that $\A$ is isomorphic to $M_n(\mathbb{K})$, the algebra of $n$ times $n$ matrices over $\mathbb{K}$.
+The algorithmic task is to compute an isomorphism between $\A$ and $M_n(\mathbb{K})$.
 We will refer to this problem as the explicit isomorphism problem.

-This is a well studied problem in computational algebra \cite{IRS},\cite{IKR},\cite{Pilnikova},\cite{K},\cite{Cremona3}.
+This is a well studied problem in computational algebra \cite{Cremona3},\cite{IKR},\cite{IRS}, \cite{K}, \cite{Pilnikova}.
 It has connections to arithmetic geometry \cite{Cremona1},\cite{Cremona2}, \cite{Cremona3}, norm equations \cite{IRS}, parametrization of algebraic varieties \cite{de Graaf} and error-correcting codes \cite{GTLN}.
-It is also known that when $K=\Q$ and $\A\cong M_2(\Q)$, then the problem of finding an isomorphism is at least as hard factoring integers \cite{Ronyai}.
-Moreover, when $K$ is a number field and $n$ is large enough then the problem seems to be even harder than integer factorization.
+The best known algorithm in the $\mathbb{K}=\mathbb{Q}$ case is due to Ivanyos, Rónyai and Schicho \cite{IRS}.
+The algorithm uses an oracle for integer factorization and the running time of the algorithm is polynomial in the size of the structure constants but is exponential in the $n$ (the degree of the matrix algebra) which implies that it is only practical for very small $n$.
+The algorithm of \cite{IRS} can also be used to compute isomorphisms between division algebras by a reduction to the original explicit isomorphism problem.
+This reduction on the other hand comes at the cost of squaring the dimension.
 To our knowledge the difficulty of this problem has never been exploited for cryptographic purposes.

-On the other hand Hartung and Schnorr \cite{Hartung} proposed and authentications system which relies on the difficulty of finding an explicit equivalence of integral quadratic forms.
-In a sense our schemes can be thought of as a higher degree generalization of the protocols in \cite{Hartung} as the equivalence problem of rational quadratic forms is very similar to the isomorphism problem of quaternion algebras.
-Our generalization however might allow much smaller keys as the current methods for solving the explicit isomorphism problem over number fields (\cite{IRS}) are highly exponential in the $n$ and in the degree of the number field (but polynomial in the size of the structure constants).
+Hartung and Schnorr \cite{Hartung} proposed an identification system which relies on the difficulty of finding an explicit equivalence of integral quadratic forms.
+In a sense our scheme can be thought of as a higher degree generalization of the protocol in \cite{Hartung} as the equivalence problem of rational quadratic forms is similar to the isomorphism problem of quaternion algebras.